microsoft/sqldev/_includes/partials/java/az-crudunix.md

 Table cleaned up.
 ```

 > Now, you have secured your credentials in azure key vault, and fetched them for use in your application!
-Now, lets look at using ORM to something something transition words.
+Check out the next section to create a Java App using an ORM!

 ## Step 2.4 Create a Java app that connects to SQL Server using the popular framework Hibernate